aristanetworks/anta/docs/advanced_usages/custom-tests.md

 Then, a docstring to document your test.
 We recommend to use the following syntax rendering for documentation is working pretty well:

-!!! info docstring is optional
+!!! info "docstring is optional"
     Of course this section is optional, but we stringly believe in documentation to make the code easier to maintain over the time.

 ```python